TomerKigel/AgentTown/README.md

 Simultaneously, clients simulating a single or a collection of agents operating independently must be implemented to allow them to run algorithms that can solve DCOPs.

+Ideally in the future, virtual and simulated should become physical and real.

 <h2>How to</h2>

 To compile and run the project few things are required: